artandrey/event-driven/packages/bullmq/README.md

 queueRegisterService.add(smsQueue);
 queueRegisterService.add(pushQueue);

-// Register task and handlers
-const eventsRegisterService = new EventsRegisterService();
+// Register handlers - tasks will be auto-discovered when consumer.init() is called const eventsRegisterService = new EventsRegisterService();
-eventsRegisterService.register(NotificationTask);

 const handlerRegisterService = new BaseHandlerRegister();
 handlerRegisterService.addHandler(HandlesBullMq(NotificationTask), new NotificationHandler());